Akshaya-ven/Ruby-shen/README.md

 # Ruby-shen
-A journey through aerospace, physics, sci-fi comics, and self-discovery
+A journey through physics, design, sci-fi comics, and self-discovery